The Players' Guide

 option and "medium"

-settings for both army and map size.
+settings for their army and map sizes.
 Players may pick their own units so the "default"

 Force Selection option is used.
 The "pot luck"